edinburgh-napier/set09121/lectures/lecture11.md

 # Force Examples

 - Springs are commonly used for a number of effects - they do exactly what you think.
-- In games, springs are used for deformable shapes and balls.
+- In games, springs are used for deformable shapes and bounce effects.

 Hooke's Law: $$F = -k\Delta s$$ where $k$ is the stiffness of the spring and $s$ the displacement from the resting length.